Ask a Question

 You can be certain that the BID will:

 • Deliver a pragmatic and business driven agenda.

 • Benefit from effective partnership with the public sector.

 • Deliver sustained investment to improve the area over a five year period.

 • Focus on achieving positive and measurable outcomes of benefit to all businesses.

 What will the BID deliver?

-The vision and objectives of the BID will be determined by you, the businesses as part of the consultation process.
-They will be outlined in the Business Plan that you vote upon.
+The vision and objectives of the BID were determined by you, the businesses as part of the consultation process.
+They are outlined in the Business Plan.
 The action plans drawn up during the BID’s lifetime will all relate back to these objectives.

-However it is important to remember that the BID will not replace the existing services provided by your local authority– these will be benchmarked and monitored by the BID Company to ensure that the money generated through the BID is used for the improvements voted for by the businesses in the BID district.
+However, it is important to remember that the BID will work to provide additionality to, not to replace, the existing services provided by your local authority– these will be benchmarked and monitored by the BID Company to ensure that the money generated through the BID is used for the improvements voted for by the businesses in the BID district.